Agricultural and Biological Engineering

 Design, construction, performance, and maintenance of agricultural drainage systems to meet both production and water quality objectives.
 Modeling drainage systems.
 Principles of conservation drainage.
 3 undergraduate hours.
 3 or 4 graduate hours.
 Prerequisite: Credit or concurrent registration in TAM 335.

 Engineering principles of electrohydraulic control systems related to off-road vehicles.
 Basics of fluid power systems, concepts of electrohydraulic systems and controls, analysis and design of electrohydraulic control systems, and applications of electrohydraulic control.
+Additional fees may apply.
+See Class Schedule.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: ECE 110 or both ECE 205 and ECE 206; ME 310 or TAM 335.

 Design and application of off-road vehicles for farm and construction use; thermodynamics of engines; measurement of power and efficiencies; power transmission and traction; chassis mechanics; operator environment.
 3 undergraduate hours.
 3 graduate hours.
 Credit is not given for both ABE 466 and TSM 464.
 Prerequisite: ME 300.